BT-ICD/BT-ICD/README.md

 - 👯 I’m looking to collaborate on Development with Angular/ Azure Cognitive Services.
 - 🤔 Ask me about Angular
 - 📫 How to reach me: icd.bhavin@gmail.com
 - ⚡ Fun fact: I am passionate for coaching and programming.
 Specially core programming concepts.
+Passionate to empower team to do job better.